deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 Before we move on, one interesting thing to note is that the XFG hash is already placed 8 bytes above an XFG protected function BEFORE any code execution actually occurs.

-FOr instance, `Source!cfgTest` is an XFG protected function.
+For instance, `Source!cfgTest` is an XFG protected function.
 8 bytes above this function is the hash seen in the previous image, but with an additional bit set.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG30a.png" alt="">